 When my Mum and Dad came across to Germany for Miss M’s birth, they had planned to take a few days off and go to Venice together.
-We looked at flights and hotels and in the end they decided that they would wait for the next trip.
+We looked at flights and hotels and in the end, they decided that they would wait for the next trip.
 That next trip never came, at least not together.

 When Dad came across to visit us last summer, we went to Italy for a week.
 He is a car lover and mechanic and wanted to go to the Ferrari museum and for a drive in a Ferrari.
 Dad also wanted to visit Venice – both were on his bucket list.
-He got his wishes.
+He got all his wishes.

 Venice with a small child